 - Once formed, the frozen ice balls can be stored in a freezer bag or bowl in the freezer until needed.
 If you keep up on the freezing cycle, you can easily have a dozen or more ice balls available at any time.

 How Long Will an Ice Ball Last?

-- On a chilly spring evening, pouring a room-temperature bourbon and cold cola over an ice ball in a chilled glass, I have had one ice ball last almost two hours and through three tall drinks.
+- On a chilly evening, pouring a room-temperature bourbon and cold cola over an ice ball in a chilled glass, one ice ball can last almost two hours and through three tall drinks.

-- When the temperatures started to rise outside, I found one ice ball would sufficiently chill one straight (room-temp) whiskey for 30 minutes without too much dilution.
+- When the temperatures start to rise outside, one ice ball can sufficiently chill one straight (room-temp) whiskey for 30 minutes without too much dilution.
 That is considerably longer than regular cubes in 80-degree weather.

-Final Thoughts on Purchasing an Ice Ball Mold
+Final Thoughts on Buying an Ice Ball Mold

 If you're shopping online for an ice ball mold, pay attention to the size of the mold itself.
-There are numerous ice trays available that are merely a redesign of the standard cube tray.
+There are numerous ice trays, molds, and presses that are merely a redesign of the standard cube tray.
 These will essentially make miniature ice balls.

 While the small ice balls are nice (particularly for those collins glasses) and cute for parties, they will melt just as fast as your standard ice cube.
-The larger ice balls - those that fit in the palm of your hand - are the ones you want to prevent over dilution of your drinks.
+The larger ice balls—those that are about 2-inches and fit in the palm of your hand—are the ones you want to prevent over dilution of your drinks.